Run MCP tools

 Prerequisites

-Important: Additionally, for custom Data Commons instances: If you have not rebuilt your Data Commons image since the stable release of 2025-09-08, you must sync to the latest stable release, rebuild your image and redeploy.
+Important: Additionally, for Custom Data Commons instances: If you have not rebuilt your Data Commons image since the stable release of 2025-09-08, you must sync to the latest stable release, rebuild your image and redeploy.

 Configure environment variables